Frank Kimmel

 Francis James Kimmel (born April 30, 1962) is an American former stock car racing driver.
 He competed primarily in the ARCA Racing Series, from 1990 through 2016.
-Kimmel is the most successful driver in ARCA history.
-He has won the ARCA championship ten times, including eight consecutive.
-He won the championship in 1998, the 2000 through 2007 championships, and again in 2013.
+Kimmel is the most successful driver in ARCA history, winning the ARCA championship ten times; first in 1998, then the 2000 through 2007 championships, and again in 2013.
 Kimmel also holds the all-time record for race wins in the ARCA Racing Series with 80.

 Kimmel is currently the crew chief for Jason Kitzmiller and CR7 Motorsports, which fields the No. 97 Chevrolet in the ARCA Series.
 From after the end of his driving career in 2017 through 2019, he returned to Venturini Motorsports (the team he drove for part-time in 2015) as a crew chief and a driving coach for their drivers, such as Leilani Münter, Gavin Harlien, and Hailie Deegan.

 Personal

 Kimmel was born in Clarksville, Indiana on April 30, 1962.
 His father, Bill Kimmel, Sr., was a three-time ARCA race winner.
 Frank resides in Borden, Indiana with his wife Donna.
 He has two children Holly and Frank II.
 He also has two years of college education.
 Kimmel is involved in his community, participating in school events and coaching youth sports.